Bruk-CyberTech/Threat-Hunting-and-Security-Operations/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched the DeviceProcessEvents table for any ProcessCommandLine that contained the string “tor-browser-windows-x86_64-portable-14.5.4.exe /s” Based on the logs returned, at 2025-06-28T02:33:14.0483092Z, “employeex” on the “bruk-threat-hun” device ran the file “tor-browser-windows-x86_64-portable-14.5.4.exe /s” from their Downloads folder, using a command that triggered a silent installation.
+Searched the DeviceProcessEvents table for any ProcessCommandLine that contained the string “tor-browser-windows-x86_64-portable-14.5.4.exe /s” Based on the logs returned, at 2025-06-28T02:33:14.0483092Z, “**employeex**” on the “**bruk-threat-hun**” device ran the file “tor-browser-windows-x86_64-portable-14.5.4.exe **/s**” from their Downloads folder, using a command that **triggered a silent installation**.

 **Query used to locate event:**